 We listed a number of ideas in our Food Bloggers gift guide.

-8. Dreams & Goals
+8. Dreams & goals

 Where do you want to go, what do you want to achieve, who do you want to work with?
 Visualise and make it happen – no one else is going to do it for you!
-I’m a really strong believer in making things happen for yourself, and have been all my life.
+I’m a really strong believer in making things happen for myself and have been all my life.

 Want to go on more foodie trips abroad?
 Want to write a cookbook?
 Want to start writing about food history?
 Make your own personal mission for 2018 and do everything you can to make it happen.
 Seriously, you can do it.

 Part of making your dreams happen is finding strength from those around you and harnessing their skills to work together.
 Seek out your friends, fellow bloggers, people with a different skill-set – you never know what you could create together.

 If like me you spend a lot of time working alone, there’s something genuinely exciting about coming together with fellow creatives and brainstorming a new idea.
 The challenge then is to go forward and make it happen!

 10. Be authentic

 Finally, it’s useful to remember who you are, and why you’re blogging.
 Don’t be led by what brands want you to do all of the time, and try and balance your content so your readers get a real sense of your voice.
 Think of your blog as a magazine with an interesting mix of recipe posts, sponsored posts, and chatty posts just because your readers love to hear from YOU!

 The Callia Web team wish you a very Merry Christmas and hope we’ve inspired you to make 2018 a positive and fruitful blogging year!